1 Week in Peru: The Best 7-8 Day Itinerary

 Day 5: Machu Picchu

-To make the most of your visit, I recommend taking an early morning train from Ollantaytambo to Aguas Calientes, a scenic journey of about 1.5 hours through breathtaking Andean landscapes.
+To make the most of your visit, I suggest taking an early morning train from Ollantaytambo to Aguas Calientes — a spectacular 1.5-hour ride through the stunning landscapes of the Sacred Valley.

-From Aguas Calientes, take a 30-minute bus up a steep, winding road to reach the entrance of Machu Picchu.
+Once in Aguas Calientes, hop on a 30-minute bus that zigzags up the mountain to the entrance of Machu Picchu.

-To visit Machu Picchu, you must book three essential tickets in advance:
+To enter the site, you need to book three essential tickets in advance:

 Machu Picchu Tickets: Choose the Right One for You

-Once inside, you can explore the legendary Inca citadel.
+Once inside, you’ll finally explore the legendary Inca citadel of Machu Picchu.

-You’ll see iconic spots such as the Guardian’s House (the best place for the classic panoramic view of Machu Picchu), the Temple of the Sun, the agricultural terraces, and much more.
+You’ll visit iconic highlights like the Guardian’s House (perfect for the classic panoramic photo), the Temple of the Sun, the agricultural terraces, and many other breathtaking spots.

 Day 6: Rainbow Mountain